-CVBs have been long touted as a “one stop shop” for planners.
+CVBs have been long touted as a “one-stop shop” for planners.
 Yet, outside the major citywide marketplace where working with a CVB is essential, CVB sales professionals have continued to struggle with awareness and relevance as a middleman between planners and venues.
-In research conducted by Destination Analysts, Inc. in partnership with Destinations International, The CVB & the Future of the Meetings Industry, over half of meeting planners consider CVB and CBs “very important” to the meetings industry (54.5 percent) and see them becoming more or much more important to the industry in the future (50.3 percent).
-In these extraordinary times, CVBs and CBs can position themselves to step up as strategic planning partners and go after the other half.
+In research conducted by Destination Analysts, Inc. and Destinations International, The CVB & the Future of the Meetings Industry, over half of meeting planners consider CVBs “very important” to the meetings industry (54.5%).
+They also see CVBs becoming more important to the industry in the future (50.3%).
+In these extraordinary times, CVBs can position themselves to step up as strategic planning partners and go after the other half.

-Based on our work within the industry, Christine “Shimo” Shimasaki, CDME, CMP and I have valued relationships with many CVB sales leaders and sales professionals.
-We value you and your work, and want to share some of the insights we have gleaned from your customers over the past few years conducting advisory boards, industry panels and direct customer interviews as part of our Buyer Insights research.
-We see this as an opportunity for you to more deeply understand their vantage point on the value of CVBs, which may help you to optimize these relationships.
+Based on our work within the industry, Christine “Shimo” Shimasaki, CDME, CMP, and I have valued relationships with many CVB sales leaders and professionals.
+We value you and your work, and we want to share some of the insights we have gleaned from your customers over the past few years by conducting advisory boards, industry panels, and direct customer interviews as part of our Buyer Insights research.
+We see this as an opportunity for you to better understand their vantage point on the value of CVBs, which may help you to optimize these relationships.

-The need for this effort on your part will be magnified in the coming months as planners are left with disrupted hotel relationships and the need to navigate cancellations, rebooking and finding space for new events that occur as a result of this crisis.
+The need for this effort on your part is magnified as planners are left with disrupted hotel relationships and the need to navigate increasingly complex buying decisions in a much-shortened booking window.

 In our conversations with planners, they have explicitly expressed their reliance on the CVB as a problem solver.
-When they come up against hurdles, they rely on CVB’s insider knowledge of the way things work in the destination to provide them with an advantage in negotiations, removing obstacles, and overcoming specific challenges.
+When they come up against hurdles, they rely on CVB’s insider knowledge of how things work in the destination to give them an advantage in negotiations, removing obstacles, and overcoming specific challenges.

-Now is the time for you to show planners that you are the ideal curator of destination expertise and there is no one better to help them in difficult times.
-Bring your destination partners together to troubleshoot.
-Provide examples and case studies, and connect them with peers who have solved similar issues in an innovative or unique way.
-When you witness creative solutions in these challenging months ahead, share them far and wide.
+Now is the time to show planners that you are the ideal curator of destination expertise and that there’s no one better to help them in difficult times.
+Bring your destination partners together to troubleshoot; provide examples and case studies and connect them with peers who have solved similar issues innovatively.
+When you witness creative solutions, add them to your resource library and share them far and wide.
 CVBs say they are the organizer’s “boots on the ground.”
-It’s going to be tough out there.
 It’s an excellent time to prove it.

-3. They Depend on You to Do Your Homework and Be a Strategic Partner
+Planners Depend on You to Do Your Homework and Be a Consultative Partner

-The word “ally” comes from the Latin, alligare, meaning “to bind to.”
-And this type of relationship is just what a planner is seeking: an ally who will come to your aid in navigating uncharted territory, armed with the expertise.
+The word “ally” comes from the Latin word, alligare, meaning “to bind to.”
+And this type of relationship is just what a planner is seeking — an ally who will come to your aid in navigating uncharted territory, armed with expertise.

-Planners comment that an impressive differentiator is a CVB rep who has taken the time to really understand the goals of the organization, meeting objectives, attendee demographics, and the historical perspective of the meeting parameters.
-They don’t want to be relied upon to serve it all up for the CVB to disseminate for them, but rather they desire a strategic meetings partner who is well educated about their needs, and who can help them sell the advantages of the destination to their own stakeholders.
+Planners comment that an impressive differentiator is a CVB rep who has taken the time to understand the organization’s goals, meeting objectives, attendee demographics, and the historical perspective of the meeting parameters.
+They don’t want to be relied upon to serve it all up for the CVB to disseminate for them; rather, they desire a strategic meetings partner who is well educated about their needs and who can help them sell the advantages of the destination to their own stakeholders.

 Charting a New Course

-You will all be asked in the coming months to partner in new ways and add value in your relationships with organizers.
-You may be working as part of a skeletal staff and reaching out to someone else’s customers.
-You may be working reduced hours with reduced pay.
-You may be coming back to work after a furlough in the coming weeks and months.
-Whatever your circumstances, everyone will be asked to do more.
-It’s our belief, and one supported by the planner’s perspective, that there has never been a better time to be a CVB sales professional.
+You’re being asked to partner in new ways and add value in your relationships with organizers.
+We hear many of you say you have never been busier!
+Whatever your circumstances, almost everyone is being asked to do more with less right now.
+It’s our belief, supported by the planner’s perspective, that there has never been a better time to be a CVB sales professional.